Méthodes numériques en ingénierie financière

 - Basic stochastic models in finance

-- Introduction to numerical methods for option pricing
+- Overview of numerical methods for option pricing

 2. Monte Carlo methods for pricing